 A few weeks later another suspicious fire destroyed a large shed, grain and machinery at Cherry Farm despite the fire fighting efforts of farm workers and Robert Muir and his road makers who were working nearby (p50).

-There is also an Electoral Roll record of Robert Muir living at Cherry Farm, Waikouaiti, from The Oamaru Times and Waitaki Reported dated 14 April 1864.
+There is also an Electoral Roll which records Robert Muir living at Cherry Farm, Waikouaiti, from The Oamaru Times and Waitaki Reporter dated 14 April 1864.

 Above are a copy of the birth certificates for Janet Muir Ford and Margaret Ford.
 Unfortunately, the images are faint and blurry.
 I have enhanced the images the best I can.
-However, there are some interesting facts here.
-Janet Muir Ford was not born in Wellington New Zealand (as recorded on the birth certificate of Robert Muir Ford who was born in Australia) but in Dunedin New Zealand.
-So it appears James Ford was still in the southern part of New Zealand in 1865 and thereafter moved to Wellington, where Margaret Ford was born in 1867.
+Janet Muir Ford was born in Dunedin, New Zealand, so it appears James Ford was still in the southern part of New Zealand in 1865 and thereafter moved to Wellington, where Margaret Ford was born in 1867.